The Kelly criterion is a mythical creature.

 Now, for any bottom-up investor—as any serious long-term value investor is—mean-variance optimization is a fool’s errand because the natural path of a bottom-up approach is towards a concentrated investment portfolio of mispriced securities.
 Yes, you can optimize through covariance between assets held in a concentrated portfolio to a degree, but you first and foremost want to make sure that the hard work you put into picking a few stocks will be well-rewarded through adequate position sizing so that your best bets reap the greatest returns.
 This is where the Kelly criterion should dominate.

-Thus, this note is split into two sections.
+Thus, this article is split into two sections.

 In the first section, I introduce the mental model of gambler’s ruin and the mental model of leverage.
 Now, you may already think that you fully understand what leverage is, but perhaps you might learn something new about how it affects wealth when it’s applied correctly and when it’s applied detrimentally, especially over the long term and to sequential bets.
 The default thinking about leverage is in the short term.
 You’ll learn how to take a long-term view.

-In the second section, we discuss how the Kelly criterion works.
-We then take what we’ve learned and apply that to the game of long-term value investing focused on concentrated bets.
-We discuss the dangers that may come from naively trusting the Kelly criterion’s suggestions and propose a practical solution.
-This practical solution is fully in line with how we invest at Junto.
+In the second section, I discuss how the Kelly criterion works.
+I then take what we’ve learned and apply that to the game of long-term value investing focused on concentrated bets.
+I discuss the dangers that may come from naively trusting the Kelly criterion’s suggestions and propose a practical solution.
+This practical solution is fully in line with how I invest at Junto.

 The Mental Model of Gambler’s Ruin